Skip to main content

 The continuous refinement of data integration methodologies is expected to significantly enhance the predictive accuracy and functional realism of engineered tissue systems, supporting the long-term objective of constructing fully functional biological models that replicate native human physiology with high structural fidelity, molecular precision, and robust systemic biological coherence across multiple levels of organization.

-Biofabrication Scaling and Functional Tissue Maturation Dynamics
+Scaling Biofabrication and Functional Tissue Maturation

 As tissue constructs progress through maturation stages, metabolic stabilization becomes a central requirement for maintaining sustained cellular viability and functional performance.
 Cellular energy regulation mechanisms involving pathways such as AMPK signaling coordinate ATP production, nutrient utilization, and stress response adaptation across densely populated multicellular regions, ensuring energetic balance under increasingly complex physiological conditions.